aman21392/circDR-seq/README.md

 # nano_circ
 nano_circ is a pipeline to detect circRNA from naopore Direct RNA sequencing.
 It uses backsplice target fasta sequence to detect the circRNA in the nanopore data.

+# Required Software
+Bedtools

+pblat

+csvtk

+bbmap:- dedupe.sh

+These all software are executable to path.

 # Create backsplice target library
 The linear target sequence is just required to create the backsplice target sequence with the help of script backsplice.sh.